+- Structures and Environments

 - Package Design

 - Industrial Product

-- HSC examination requirements:
+- Publications & Information

 No formal examination.
-Students are assessed at the end of each module culminating in a display or folio of

-- their best design work.
+Students are assessed at the end of each module culminating in a display or folio of their best design work.
 Tasks consist of:

-Designing and Making 70%

-- Critical and Historical Studies 30%
+- Designing and Making 70% - Critical and Historical Studies 30%